umitkrkmz/umitkrkmz/README.md

 # Hi there, I'm Ümit! 👋

-### 🔬 R&D Software Engineer | Algorithm Optimization & Backend Architecture
+### 🔬 R&D Software Engineer | High-Performance Computing (HPC) & Backend Architecture

-I am an R&D Software Engineer based in Ankara, passionate about **Algorithm Optimization** and **System Security**.
-I build high-performance applications that bridge the gap between Python's data capabilities and the .NET ecosystem.
+I am an R&D Software Engineer based in Ankara, specialized in **Hardware-Accelerated Cryptography** and **System Security**.
+I build research-grade applications that push the limits of .NET using **SIMD Intrinsics (AVX-512)** and bridge the gap between Python's analytical capabilities and high-performance backend systems.

-My portfolio includes published research on **chaotic cryptography** and the development of full-scale **internal knowledge management platforms**.
+My portfolio includes published research on **chaotic cryptography** and open-source libraries enabling **next-gen hardware optimization** for .NET.

 ---